Bonaire: Judicial Institution and Prison

 The Judicial Institution (JI) of the Dutch Caribbean (Justitiële Inrichting Caribisch Nederland), based on Bonaire, is located in Kralendijk.
 Since 10 October 2010, the centre has been under the responsibility of the Department of Judicial Institutions (DJI), the agency of the Dutch Ministry of Justice and Security for the execution of sentences and custodial measures.
 The Bonaire site is both a House of Detention and a Judicial Institution.
 Since 6 December 2010 there is capacity for 76 men, women and juveniles.
-The name in Papiamento is Institushon Hudisial Karibe Hulandes, Boneiru site.
+The name in Papiamentu is Institushon Hudisial Karibe Hulandes, Boneiru site.

 Economy

 Tourism

 Bonaire's economy is mainly based on tourism, taking advantage of its warm, dry climate and natural environment.
 The island caters to scuba divers and snorkelers, as the surrounding coral reefs are well preserved and easily accessible from the shore.
 Bonaire has been widely recognized for many years in the diving community as one of the world's best shore diving destinations.

-Bonaire's Marine Park offers a total of 86 named dive sites and is home to over 57 species of soft and stony coral and more than 350 recorded fish species.
+STINAPA, Bonaire's National Marine Park Foundation, describes a total of 89 named dive sites.
+The guidebook created by Reef Smart Guides in 2018, places the total number of dive sites at 97 when unofficial sites are included.
+Bonaire's reefs are home to over 57 species of soft and stony coral and more than 350 recorded fish species.
 Most resorts and hotels have an on-site dive shop, and other accommodations are affiliated with a dive operation.
 The license plates carry the logo Diver's Paradise (in English).

 Lac Bay, in the southeastern part of the island, attracts wind surfers from around the world to Bonaire.
 The shallow Bay is on the windward side of the island, so trade winds are strong and constant.
 A barrier reef across the mouth of the bay allows windsurfers of all skill levels to select wave conditions they like.
 Lac Bay is one of the stops in the PWA Windsurfing Freestyle World Cup and has hosted the Prokids IFCA Championship.
 Five of the PWA's ten highest ranked freestyle windsurfers are from Bonaire: Kiri Thode, Amado Vrieswijk, Bjorn Saragoza, Tonky Frans and Taty Frans.
 In the northern end of Lac Bay is one of the best preserved mangrove forests in the Caribbean, which is popular for kayaking and snorkelling.

 Bonaire is also a port of call for more than fifteen cruise lines who make more than eighty calls per season at the island.
 The total passenger capacity for cruise ships in Bonaire is about 185,000.

 Tourism infrastructure in Bonaire is contemporary and offers a variety of types of accommodations including hotels, full-service resorts, a few small bed and breakfasts and self-catering vacation rentals of all kinds.
 Other tourist activities include kite-boarding, windsurfing, mountain-biking, hiking, sailing, charter fishing, boating and bird-watching.
 All-in-all tourist expenditures in Bonaire are estimated at $125 million per year.